sdsc-hpc-training-org/notebooks-101/README.md

 # notebooks-101
-Everything you need to know about running Jupyter Notebooks on comet
+Everything you need to know about running Jupyter Notebooks on comet!